IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 There is no need to click the mouse on an icon to switch modes, just "fly-by".
 This facilitates simple last-minute drop-mode changes during the drag and drop.
-The drop-mode selector also shows keys with each mode's initial, a strong hint on the best way to mode-switch: tap the initial of the target mode mid-drag.
+The drop-mode selector also shows keys with each mode's initial, a strong hint on the best way to mode-switch: tap the initial of the target mode on the keyboard, mid-drag.

 Here are the five modes to choose from for the action you want Grasshopper to take in response to dragging-and-dropping appropriate files onto the canvas: